mmistakes/minimal-mistakes/_posts/2022-06-10-pulsar-flink.md

 ## 4. Performing Data Enrichment in Flink

 We verified we can read our events.
 The next step is data enrichment, i.e "query" user and item information from the _changelog_ topics.
 To do this, we'll use the `connect` the orders stream with the user stream and (separately) with the items stream.
-We talk about the `connect` function in great detail in the Flink course &mdash; in short, it's similar "join" where the records with the same key are combined into a tuple.
+We talk about the `connect` function in great detail in the Flink course &mdash; in short, it's similar to a "join" where the records with the same key are combined into a tuple.
 Each tuple is then subject to a `ProcessFunction` (the core Flink abstraction) so that we can adjust the data to a format of our choosing.

 Aside from the earlier `EnrichmentStream` class, we now add the following in [version 2](https://github.com/polyzos/pulsar-flink-stateful-streams/blob/main/src/main/java/io/ipolyzos/compute/v2/EnrichmentStream.java):
 ```java